CarInsurance.com Insights

 Who has the cheapest state minimum auto insurance for seniors in Utah?

-Based on our data, $442 offers the lowest state minimum auto insurance rates for seniors in Utah, at $442 yearly.
-Geico and Auto-Owners also provide affordable rates on state minimum coverage for seniors in Utah.
+Our data show that Nationwide provides the cheapest state minimum auto insurance for seniors in Utah, at around $442 per year.
+GEICO and Auto-Owners also rank highly for affordable state minimum coverage for seniors in Utah.

 Which companies offer the cheapest liability car insurance for seniors in Utah?